Common questions about Title Insurance

 Not necessarily.
 A deed is just a document by which the right of ownership in land is transferred, whatever that right may be.
 It’s not proof of ownership, and it doesn’t do away with rights others may have in the property.
 In addition, a deed won’t show you liens or claims that may be outstanding against the title.

 Because the owner could, in a very short time, do many things to encumber the title.
 For example, he could grant easements or construct improvements that encroach on adjacent property.
 He could use the property as collateral for a loan or have received money, judgments, or liens which can attach to the real estate.
-It is necessary to
+It is necessary to conduct an up-to-date title search to uncover any such problems.

 A title policy insuring the builder does not protect you.
 Also, a great many things could have happened to the land since the builder’s policy was issued.
 There may be an increase in value in the property which calls for additional coverage.
 Liens, judgments and unpaid taxes for which the builders or prior owners were responsible may be disclosed after you purchase the property – causing you aggravation and costing you money.